DejanJoksimovic/jsScript/README.md

 * when use const, varible has to be initialized
 * type of undeclared and undefined will return 'undefined'
 * type of null is an object - bug in js
+* async functions return AsyncFunction object.
+These functions operate in a separate order then the rest of the code via the event loop, returning implicit Promise as its result.
+An async function can contain await expression that pauses the execution to wait for the passed promise resolution, then resumes execution.
+* use strict is mandatory when using es6

 JS FUNCTIONAL PATTERNS
 ```js